vlcn-io/cr-sqlite/README.md

 In other words, you can write to your SQLite database while offline.
 I can write to mine while offline.
 We can then both come online and merge our databases together, without conflict.

-**In technical terms:** we're adding multi-master and partition tolerance to SQLite via conflict free replicated data types ([CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)) and/or causally ordered event logs.
+**In technical terms:** cr-sqlite adds multi-master and partition tolerance to SQLite via conflict free replicated data types ([CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)) and/or causally ordered event logs.

 # When is this useful?